+DRAFT: PLEASE DO NOT CITE WITHOUT AUTHORS’ PERMISSION

 Introduction

 Comics in 21st-Century Spain

 Elena Cueto Asín and Carmen Moreno-Nuño

 In 2016, cartoonist José Pablo García adapted the essay La guerra civil española, by renowned historian Paul Preston, to the comic book format, using the same title.
 Within a few months, the collaboration between cartoonist and historian reached number three on El Periódico’s list of best-selling non-fiction books.
 The book’s commercial success illustrates both the Spanish public’s renewed interest in history in recent years, and the increasing relevance of the graphic novel as a genre in 21st-century representations of the past.
 Spanish comics make up part of the general boom of the graphic novel over the last two decades, during which the number of graphic novelists has grown, the themes of their work have diversified, and the editions have increased in both quantity and quality.
 Many Spanish graphic novels have been translated and become staples at national and international exhibitions and fairs, as well as in bookstores around the world.
 They have garnered considerable critical attention also, resulting in the normalization of their study within the academic disciplines.
 The Graphic Past: Comic and History in 21st-Century Spain seeks to contribute to this growing critical landscape; the present collection of essays engages with the representation of Spain’s past in comics by Spanish authors and published in their country and abroad.
 The historical past has become one of the most important topics of contemporary comic production and its success in Spain is not surprising, given the relevance that issues such as the memory of the Civil War and Francoism have gained in new millennium.
 Hence the need for an in-depth exploration of this topic.
 This volume also seeks to contribute to the further consolidation of the comic as an object of academic study within U.S. Hispanism and beyond.